pie6k/cleanups/README.md

 I think there are two main problems with managing cleanups in JavaScript:

-1. JavaScript APIs are inconsistent in how they require you to clean up things
+1. JavaScript APIs are inconsistent in how they require you to clean up things (not managed by this lib)
-2. It is hard to compose cleanups
+2. It is hard to compose cleanups (managed by this lib)

 Let's consider adding some event listeners and cleaning them up later.